Labor Practices

 <Introduction of system for the acquisition of paid leave in hourly units>

-In order to promote a balance between work and family, a system for the acquisition of paid leave in hourly units has been introduced.
+In 2018, in order to promote a balance between work and family life, we introduced a system that allows employees to take paid leave in one-hour increments.

 Introduction of Initiatives